 How much CBG is right for you will depend on many features, including your age, body weight, the conditions you want to treat, and any current medications you may be taking.

-That being said, companies usually recommend taking no more than 5-10mg of a CBG tincture once or twice a day.
+That being said, companies usually recommend taking no more than 5-10mg of CBG once or twice a day.
 For the best effects, drop the CBG liquid directly under your tongue and hold for a 60 seconds before swallowing.
 This technique, known as “sublingual ingestion” which helps your body fully absorb the cannabinoid before it goes through the digestive tract.

 As with any new substance, start slowly and see how your body reacts to CBG.
 If you don’t notice any adverse effects, you could increase the dosage by a few milligrams per day until you achieve your desired result.